ClarkCodes/ClarkCodes/README.md

 </div>

 ## Thanks for visiting
-Thank you very much for visiting, these projects have been made with love and passion, as everything I do, I really enjoyed doing them, it's been pretty cool, so I'll be seeing you here soon with more projects, on YouTube with more videos and on the other social networks as well, hugs, cheers... with love and enthusiasm and...
+Thank you very much for visiting my profile, my projects have been made with love and passion as everything I do, it is my nature, I put my passion in my work, I like it to be crafted with attention on details, I really enjoyed doing projects, it's been pretty cool, so I'm doing more projects, I see you on YouTube with more videos and on my socials, hugs, cheers... with love and enthusiasm...

 Happy Coding! <3